kambei/gradle-tasks-vscode/README.md

 4. Use the toolbar buttons:
    - **Refresh**: Reload tasks from your Gradle project
    - **Run Task**: Execute the selected task (select a task first by clicking on it)
+5. For each task, you can:
+   - Enter Gradle arguments in the input field (e.g., `-x test` to skip tests, `--stacktrace` for detailed errors)
+   - Click "Run" to execute the task with the specified arguments
+   - Press Enter in the arguments field to run the task
-5. Click "Run" on any task to execute it - an output section will appear showing execution status and results
+6. When you run a task, an output section appears below it showing execution status and results
-6. Click on group headers to expand/collapse task groups
+7. Click on group headers to expand/collapse task groups

 ## Configuration